danaikorre/dsmanufacturing.github.io/organisation.md

 2. **Structure:** Break down the project considering its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
 3. **Design+Implement:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools (e.g., Tableau, D3.js), to match the earlier identified challenge.
 4. **Evaluation:** Critically reflect on a visualisation design and suggest constructive solutions.
-5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.le
+5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.

 ### Takeaways
 * A **certificate** to reflect a 10 credit-bearing course at Masters-level (SCQF Level 11)